- There are several types of fat in the food we eat: unsaturated (monounsaturated and polyunsaturated), saturated, and trans fat.

-Saturated fat is also called “animal fat” because many of the richest sources of saturated fat are from foods that originally come from animals.
+Saturated fat is also sometimes called “animal fat” because many of the richest sources of saturated fat come from foods that originate from animals.
+Saturated fat is solid at room temperature.
 Although your body needs some saturated fat to stay healthy, overconsumption may increase LDL (“bad”) cholesterol.

-Trans fat is formed when liquid oils are made into solid fats.
+Trans fatis formed when liquid oils are made into solid fats.
 These are sometimes called partially hydrogenated oils.
 Trans fats are made artificially by food manufacturers.
 They were originally thought to be the healthier option to replace saturated fats.
-However, research shows trans fats increase LDL (“bad”) cholesterol and decrease HDL (“healthy”) cholesterol.
+However, research shows trans fats both increase LDL (“bad”) cholesterol and decrease HDL (“good”) cholesterol.

 How much fat should I eat?